jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 For our society to see the big picture again, we need a new philosophy.
 One that looks ahead towards the boundless horizon of the Internet Age.
 One that considers the work of protagonists like Tesla, SpaceX, Blue Origin, as a sneak peek for the wondrous future each person should be building now, bit by bit.

 I've studied this topic for years.
 Academically, at the University of Toronto, I worked on political philosophy, history, and innovation.
-But I learned far more on the frontline as a projectionist, contractor, line worker, account manager, claims adjuster, and especially making a digital tool for an Industrial Age industry.
+But I learned far more on the frontline as a projectionist, contractor, line worker, account manager, claims adjuster, and especially when inventing a digital tool for an Industrial Age industry.
 I wrote this book to my fellow people on Main Street today; here's how we fix our problems and win the game.

 You'll like it best if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.
 Because you'll understand most of today's problems are—with digital technology—quite simple engineering problems.
 We don't have to invent impossible technology like time-travel to solve road traffic, rising health insurance costs, or personal loneliness.
 You'll really like this book if you know that unless we see ourselves in the video below, evolution will find someone who does.